m50d/paperdoll/README.md

 ## Non-features and rationales

- * Currently, supported monads are limited to (reimplementations of) those in the paper.
+ * Currently, supported monads are limited to (reimplementations of) those in the paper, and adapters for some monads from Cats.
  While this is sufficient to prove the concept, it would be better to add `Layer` adapters for popular real-world Scala cases (e.g. those used by doobie).
  The `Eff` abstraction should be easy to use with any existing monad implementation